github/opensource.guide/_articles/pidgin/best-practice.md

 If you no wan accept one contribution:

-* **Thank them** for their contribution
+* **Tell them thank you** for their contribution
 * **Explain why e no follow** within the project's scope, and offer clear suggestions for how e fit improve, if you sabi.
 Make sure say you dey friendly but firm.
-* **Attach link to relevant documentation**, if you get am.
+* **Link waeh get Relevant documentation na him you go add**, if you get am.
 If you dey see people dey request the same thing wey you no dey ready to accept, put am for your documentation so that you no go dey repeat yourself.
 * **Close the request**

 You no need talk pass 1-2 sentences for response.
 For example, when person wey dey use [celery](https://github.com/celery/celery/) report say e get one Windows-related error, @berkerpeksag [reply like this](https://github.com/celery/celery/issues/3383):